 Falls in the kitchen can happen from slipping on spilled liquids, using step ladders to reach for something high or simply losing your balance while you’re concentrating on the task at hand.
 Hopefully you will catch yourself quickly enough to avoid a serious injury, but please have someone get you to the ER immediately if you experience any of the following:

 5. Smoke Inhalation

-You might end up inhaling harmful fumes if you used strong chemicals for cleaning or something that caught on fire.
-Dr. Gonzalez warns, “inhalation concerns happen more for people who have an airway condition such as asthma or COPD.”
-Treat it at home first with any airway medications you have.
-Head to the ER if you experience these symptoms:
+You might end up inhaling harmful fumes if you used strong chemicals for cleaning or something caught on fire.
+Inhalation concerns happen more for people who have an airway condition such as asthma.
+Treat at home first with any airway medications you have.
+If it doesn’t get better, then head to the ER.
+Look for the following symptoms:

 - Excessive coughing

 - Worsens or doesn’t get better within a few hours

 Around-the-Clock Emergency Room Care